AlexNduta/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

     The constructor must take two arguments
     Initialize the instance attribute `width` with the value of `w` Initialise the instance attribute `height` with the value `h`
+## task 2:
+A class Rectangle that defines a rectangle.
+    You must use the class notation
+    The constructor must take two arguments
+    Initialize the intance attribute `width` with the value of `w` Initialise the instance attribute `height` with the vakue of `h` if `w` or `h` is equal to 0 or not a postive integer, create an empty object